 Type instructions you want students to read in the box.
 Take care to choose words appropriate to the reading ability of your learners.
-Click the Record button to record verbal instructions for students that might need the instructions read to them because of age or 504/IEP.
+Use the Record button (microphone) to record verbal instructions for students that might need the instructions read to them because of age or 504/IEP.

-Once you are finished, click the Wixie button and choose Home to move back to your teacher dashboard.
+Once you are finished, click the Home button to return to your teacher home page.

-At the pop-up dialog, choose the class and students you want to assign the project to, as well as the date range it will be available from their project view.
-Click OK to assign.
+At the dialog, choose the class and students you want to assign the project to, as well as the date range it will be available from their project view.

-Since you put in all of this effort designing your curriculum, consider sharing it with other teachers at your school or district through the Project Manager tab.
-You can also open the activity in the authoring application and click Send to export a file you can share on the Trading Post.
+Since you put in all of this effort designing your curriculum, consider sharing it with other teachers at your school or district through the school/district folders.

 Bonus: Connect Assessment!

 And one last idea...If you are ready to create your own custom materials in Wixie, you are ready to start using the assessment tool as well!